Kuuuube/tablet_binary_data_formats/docs/ptk-x40/ptk-x40.md

 ### Tool Report

+Note: Tool reports are sent once when a tool enters into range of the tablet.
+They are sent before any Pen or Mouse Reports.

 |   |   #7  |     #6    |     #5     |   #4  |   #3  |   #2  |       #1       |   #0  |
 |:-:|:-----:|:---------:|:----------:|:-----:|:-----:|:-----:|:--------------:|:-----:|
 | 0 |   0   |     0     |      0     |   0   |   0   |   0   |        1       |   0   |